-- d.
+- c.
+All words and images (e.g., pacifiers) should be carefully assessed and should not conflict with promoting or endorsing long exclusivity duration rates. - d.
 Bottle/formula wording and images should be limited to individual instruction, as appropriate. - IV.
-The visibility of infant formula and bottle-feeding equipment will be minimized. - a.
+The visibility of infant formula and bottle feeding equipment will be minimized. - a.
 Formula and formula boxes will be stored out of view of the participants. - b.
 Baby bottles and nipples will be stored out of view of participants. - c.
 Staff is encouraged not to accept free formula from formula manufacturer representatives for personal use. - V. Formula will be provided only when specifically requested by the mother of the breastfed infant.
-A WIC CPA must authorize all distribution of infant formula to the breastfed infant. - a.
+A WIC CPA (a Lactation Educator is recommended) must authorize all distribution of infant formula to the breastfed infant. - a.
 If a mother requests formula, the CPA must individually assess her situation and discuss possible options to continue exclusively breastfeeding (i.e., use pump, alter feeding schedule, etc.) as a researched and evidenced based preferred option. - b.
 The use of supplemental formula will be minimized for breastfeeding infants by providing only the amount of formula that the infant is consuming at the time of food issuance. - c.
 All breastfeeding women will receive information about the potential impact of formula on lactation and breastfeeding before additional formula are given.
 Counseling and appropriate educational materials must be provided to women requesting formula. - d.
 If a mother requests formula, she will be encouraged to supplement with iron-fortified powdered formula rather than concentrated fluid formula, unless she gave birth prematurely.
-Premature babies receiving formula shall be issued either liquid concentrate or ready-to-feed (less than 3 months) unless specified another type of formula is ordered by a health care provider on a FAFAF or parental agreement is obtained. - e.
-Formula will not be issued to exclusively breastfed infants.
+Premature babies receiving formula shall be issued either liquid concentrate or ready-to-feed (less than 3 months) unless specified another type of formula is ordered by a health care provider on a FAFAF or parental agreement is obtained.